Toho: Video games

-In more recent years and for a period, they have produced video games.
-One of their first video games was the 1990 NES game titled Circus Caper.
-Later, they followed with a series of games based on Godzilla and a 1992 game called Serizawa Nobuo no Birdy Try.
+In more recent years and for a period, it has produced video games.
+One of its first video games was the 1990 NES game titled Circus Caper.
+Later, it followed with a series of games based on Godzilla and a 1992 game called Serizawa Nobuo no Birdy Try.
 It also published games such as Super Aleste (Space Megaforce in North America).
 They even worked with Bandai on Dr. Jekyll and Mr. Hyde, released in Japan in 1988 and in the United States in 1989.